DataBiosphere/toil/docs/appendices/deploy.rst

 Toil detects that ``userScript.py`` has sibling modules and copies them to the workers, alongside the user script.
-Note that sibling modules will be auto-deployed regardless of whether they are actually imported by the user script-all .py files residing in the same directory as the user script will automatically be auto-deployed.
+Note that sibling modules will be auto-deployed regardless of whether they are actually imported by the user
+script: all .py files residing in the same directory as the user script will automatically be auto-deployed.

 Sibling modules are a suitable method of organizing the source code of